Collateral fact doctrine

 The collateral fact doctrine is a doctrine in English law asserted by Diplock LJ in Anisminic Ltd v Foreign Compensation Commission.
 It asserts that in judicial review cases a distinction can be made between misconstruction of an enabling statute for the kind of case meant to be dealt which is a jurisdictional error and a misconstruction of the statutory description of the situation which would be an error within jurisdiction.
-Craig has argued that this distinction is impossible to draw.
+Paul Craig has argued that this distinction is impossible to draw.